 Your plants are going to be adjusting to receiving less sunlight than before and because of this, they are going to turn down all of their consumption including water.
 Use your index finger and run it across the top of your plant's soil to see if it is dry.
-Overwatering your plants, specially cactus and succulents, can stunt its growth and it is possible to drown your roots.
+Overwatering your plants, especially cactus and succulents, can stunt its growth and it is possible to drown your roots.

 An automatic feeder can help to reduce your workload and keep you enjoying your new indoor companions without worrying about keeping them hydrated.
-Automatic feeders come in a wide variety of styles including one pot designs.
+Automatic feeders come in a wide variety of styles including one-pot designs.

 Feed your plants approximately one month prior to the date you plan to take them back outside.
 This will help them kick into high gear when they get into the sun.
-You should only use half strength fertilizer as you can give your plants nutrient burn if you give them a full-strength dose.
+You should only use half-strength fertilizer as you can give your plants nutrient burn if you give them a full-strength dose.

 How to Bring Your Outdoor Plants Inside For the Winter